 11. Piazza del Popolo

-Address: Piazza del Popolo, 00187 Roma RM, Italy
+Address: Piazza del Popolo, 00187 Rome, Italy

 Piazza del Popolo is a popular gathering place for locals and tourists alike.
 The piazza also hosts several events throughout the year, including concerts, festivals, and markets.
 The square has local shops, cozy cafes, museums, and churches.

 12. Castel Sant’Angelo

-Address: Lungotevere Castello, 50, 00193 Roma RM, Italy
+Address: Lungotevere Castello, 50, 00193 Rome, Italy

-Originally built in the 2nd century, Castel Sant’Angelo is a towering cylindrical castle that sits on the banks of the Tiber River.
+Originally built in the second century, Castel Sant’Angelo is a towering cylindrical castle that sits on the banks of the Tiber River.
 This castle was originally built as a mausoleum for Roman Emperor Hadrian and his family.

-In the 14th century, Castel Sant’Angelo was converted into a fortress and then later used as a prison.
+In the 14th century, Castel Sant’Angelo was converted into a fortress and later used as a prison.
 Today, this castle is a museum that is open to the public.

 See Related: Best Car Museums in Italy